 Before this, some scholars have applied the Kano model to product design.
-Li He [2] et al. set up user survey questionnaires based on the Kano model, and used text mining methods to analyze user needs for real online reviews, effectively overcoming the problems of lagging demand sources and insufficient reliability in traditional user demand survey methods; Ren Jing [3] The smart refrigerator designed for the people who are happy to be single comprehensively applied the advantages of the RDS and Kano model integration of the respondent-driven sampling method, and initially verified the feasibility of using the integrated innovation method to study the needs of niche groups and their users.
-The single-use smart refrigerator design provides a basis and design reference for the research of similar subjects; Han Wei [4] and others conducted an empirical study on the content and method of public health emergency information disclosure from the perspective of public demand based on the Kano model Analyze the characteristics of the impact of various information disclosure content and methods on public demand satisfaction, and propose public health emergency information disclosure governance strategies, to provide decision-making support for government departments to improve the quality and efficiency of public health emergency information disclosure; Tu Haili [5] et al. used the basic theory of the Kano model to analyze the functional requirements of WeChat, and finally proposed that WeChat should pay more attention to user experience, grasp the hidden needs of users, streamline functions, and provide optimized and improved suggestions for differentiated services.
-In addition, some scholars apply the Kano model to the analysis and evaluation of user needs in different fields such as the medical industry [6], the education industry [7], wearable smart products [8], and the logistics industry [9].
+Li He et al. [3] set up user survey questionnaires based on the Kano model, and used text mining methods to analyze user needs for real online reviews, effectively overcoming the problems of lagging demand sources and insufficient reliability in traditional user demand survey methods; Ren Jing [6] the smart refrigerator designed for the people who are happy to be single comprehensively applied the advantages of the RDS and Kano model integration of the respondent-driven sampling method, and initially verified the feasibility of using the integrated innovation method to study the needs of niche groups and their users.; Han Wei [2] conducted an empirical study on the content and method of public health emergency information disclosure from the perspective of public demand based on the Kano model Analyze the characteristics of the impact of various information disclosure content and methods on public demand satisfaction, and propose public health emergency information disclosure governance strategies, to provide decision-making support for government departments to improve the quality and efficiency of public health emergency information disclosure; Tu Haili et al. [7] used the basic theory of the Kano model to analyze the functional requirements of WeChat, and finally proposed that WeChat should pay more attention to user experience, grasp the hidden needs of users, streamline functions, and provide optimized and improved suggestions for differentiated services.
+In addition, some scholars apply the Kano model to the analysis and evaluation of user needs in different fields such as the medical industry [9], the education industry [1], wearable smart products [10], and the logistics industry [5].

 In summary, the Kano model applied to the traditional wood art lamp design for emotional experience is feasible and scientific.
 The previous design lacked more personalized and emotional humanistic development for home lighting, and could not meet the current user needs.
-This research uses the Kano model to analyze user needs for home lighting products, constructs a user behavior map of furniture lighting products, reasonably divides demand attribute categories, and sorts out the main characteristics of users'

-needs for furniture lighting, which is conducive to clarifying the design positioning of furniture lighting.
+This research uses the Kano model to analyze user needs for home lighting products, constructs a user behavior map of furniture lighting products, reasonably divides demand attribute categories, and sorts out the main characteristics of users' needs for furniture lighting, which is conducive to clarifying the design positioning of furniture lighting.
 Propose a suitable design plan.

-2 Research Methods of User Behavior
+3 Research Methods of User Behavior

-2.1 Analysis of User Behavior and Needs
+3.1 Analysis of User Behavior and Needs

-Studying user behavior can help designers identify the potential needs of users to explore more design possibilities [10].
+Studying user behavior can help designers identify the potential needs of users to explore more design possibilities [8].
 Based on the Kano model, this article analyzes users' satisfaction with product functions.
 First, ask extreme questions about each attribute.
-If the product does not have a certain functional attribute, the answer is from "like", "as it should be", and "doesn't matter."
-The five-level options consisting of "tolerable" and "dislike" are used to measure the user's response when facing with or without a certain function.
 The Kano model needs classification assessment is shown in Table 1.